 In 2016, several District Councils launched a project – “The Engagement Project” – to investigate ideas on how the city and District Councils can continue our dedication to vibrant community involvement.

 Each year, the MGCC Board of Directors approves a budget for the next fiscal year, which guides our spending for the year.
-In June, the Board will approve an amended budget for that fiscal year.
+In June, the Board will review and approve an amended budget for FY2023.